OW-VISCapTor: Abstractors for Open-World Video Instance Segmentation and Captioning: Experiments

-The second row `w/o m.a.' of Tab.~\ref{tab:abl_vidstg} refers to the setting without masked attention, \ie, the entire image-feature is used to calculate the cross-attention in the object-to-text-transformer.
-The object-centric context is only accumulated by concatenating the $i^\mathrm{th}$ object query with the learnt text embeddings, as discussed in Sec.~\ref{sec:app:caphead} and shown in Fig.~\ref{fig:figmain}.
-We observe that the captioning accuracy CapA drops by $23$ points, indicating that concatenating the object query with the text embeddings is not sufficient for an object-centric focus.

-The third row in Tab.~\ref{tab:abl_vidstg}, `bb.~cap.' (bounding box captioning), pursues the opposite setting.
-Here, the images are cropped based on the object bounding box predictions in the detection head.
-The cropped images are directly used for captioning, ensuring that both the self and cross attention blocks in the object-to-text transformer operate on object-centric features.
-Note, that we don't use masked attention in this setting.
-We see a drop in CapA of $5$ points in this setting.
-Although the cropping helps in retaining the object-centric information, the overall context from the entire image is missing.

-The fourth row in Tab.~\ref{tab:abl_vidstg}, `en.~bb.~cap.' (enlarged bounding box captioning), shows a similar setting as the third row, but the bounding boxes are first enlarged by $10\%$ to provide more overall image context.
-The enlarged bounding boxes are then used to crop the images for captioning.
-We observe a drop in CapA of $3$ points in this setting, indicating that enlarging the bounding boxes helps but is not sufficient to provide overall context.

-The first row in Tab.~\ref{tab:abl_vidstg}, `Ours' (our approach), where we retain the overall context using self attention in the object-to-text transformer and focus on the object-centric features using masked cross attention, performs the best among these settings.

-\textbf{Contrastive loss.} Tab.~\ref{tab:abl_burst} (first and last rows) shows how the contrastive loss $\mathcal{L}_\mathrm{cont}$, described in Sec.~\ref{sec:app:contloss}, helps in detecting both the common (comm.) and uncommon (unc.) categories of objects.
-The performance drops by $\sim2$ points for both the common and uncommon categories for the setting `w/o $\mathcal{L}_\mathrm{cont}$', \ie, when the contrastive loss is not used.
+\textbf{Contrastive loss.} Tab.~\ref{tab:abl_burst} (first and last row) shows that the contrastive loss $\mathcal{L}_\mathrm{cont}$, described in Sec.~\ref{sec:app:contloss}, helps in detecting both the common (seen) and uncommon (unseen) categories of objects.
+The performance drops by $\sim2$ points for both the common and uncommon categories for the setting `w/o $\mathcal{L}_\mathrm{cont}$', i.e., when the contrastive loss is not used.
 The contrastive loss helps in removing highly overlapping false positives in the closed-world setting and in discovering new objects in the open-world setting.
-Tab.~\ref{tab:ovis} further shows that the contrastive loss helps in detecting objects in the closed-world setting.